tendermint/atom_one/README.md

 billion PHOTONs (because the number of ATOMs in existence must be greater than 0 for there to be any validators).

-In general, PHOTON tokens may be converted back into ATOM tokens after waiting the standard unbonding period, with exceptions defined in this Article.
+In general, PHOTON tokens may be converted back into staked ATOM tokens after waiting the standard unbonding period, with exceptions defined in this article.
+To get free unbonded ATOMs back, one must thereafter undelegate from the Cosmos Hub validator and wait another unbonding period.

 The PHOTON token shall be the only staking token for ICS2 staking.